 whole leg, and sneakers (sport shoes - volleyball, tennis, or running shoes work the best).

-Fencing is a relatively small sport, and your shopping-mall run-of-the-mill sport stores do not carry
+Fencing is a relatively small sport, and common department stores and specialty sport stores do not carry

 anything related to fencing.
 About a dozen companies in the USA are selling fencing equipment, and about

 a half have a storefront.
 All have excellent web-stores.
 Talk to your coach about equipment - we'll be

 happy to help you choose the right equipment and figure out the right size.
 Look at our Store